 6. Eat Sources of Vitamin C

-Vitamin C helps reduce inflammation and improves the look of the skin, so eating vitamin C rich foods is a great way to improve your skin health.
-Luckily, most produce is a decent source of vitamin C, but some foods have a leg up on the others.
+Vitamin C helps reduce inflammation and improves the look of the skin, so eating vitamin C-rich foods is a great way to improve your skin health.
+Luckily, most produce is a decent source of vitamin C, but some foods have a leg up on others.
 Choose lemons, limes, carrots, tomatoes, bell peppers, spinach, romaine, kale, parsley, dandelion greens, Swiss chard, arugula, zucchini, and apples.
 Oranges, melons, and even bananas are also great options.
-If you’re sensitive to citrus, look for other sources since it can actually cause acne in those sensitive to it, so be mindful of this when selecting your produce.
+If you’re sensitive to citrus, look for other sources since it can cause acne in those sensitive to it, so be mindful of this when selecting your produce.
 If you enjoy using superfoods, goji and camu are also great sources too.

 7. Don’t Leave Out Healthy Fats

 Healthy fats can help with skin healing, which is important when you have acne.
-These fats help reduce inflammation and skin repair that is necessary with scarring from acne and even mild discoloration.
-You also don’t need a lot of fat to see results with this; choose just 1-2 tablespoon per meal and increase that amount if you see fit.
+These fats help reduce inflammation and skin repair that is necessary for scarring from acne and even mild discoloration.
+You also don’t need a lot of fat to see results with this; choose just 1-2 tablespoons per meal and increase that amount if you see fit.
 The best skin-friendly choices include olives, raw almonds, raw cashews, raw pumpkin seeds, raw Brazil nuts, raw walnuts, raw pecans, raw cacao, and avocados.
 These are especially anti-inflammatory and contain omega-3s, amino acids, B vitamins, and certain minerals like selenium and iron that boost skin health further.
 Coconut and coconut oil are also usually great for skin health since they act as an anti-fungal in the body, and olive oil is a timeless popular anti-inflammatory aid you can use as well.

 Remembering the Big Picture